-London takes the traditional Christmas market format and gives it a bit of an urban twist: you’ll find classic favourites, such as wooden stalls selling handmade crafts and clothing, but rather than bratwurst in a bun, you’re more likely to find street food from around the world to go with your mulled wine.
+London takes the traditional Christmas market format and gives it a bit of an urban twist: you’ll find classic favorites, such as wooden stalls selling handmade crafts and clothing, but rather than bratwurst in a bun, you’re more likely to find street food from around the world to go with your mulled wine.

 In one of the best locations of all the London Christmas markets, set among twinkling lights on the banks of the Thames, the market starts with an old-fashioned carousel (for kids) to set the mood plus other more thrilling fairground rides.

 Some years there’s a Christmas tree maze to explore as well, plus puppet shows and even a pop-up cinema before now.
-The London Eye is just a bauble’s throw away as well.
+The London Eye is just a bauble’s throwaway as well.

-Expect duck confit burgers alongside street food from around the world, including pad Thai and falafel, not to mention crepes, prosecco and mulled cider.
+Expect duck confit burgers alongside street food from around the world, including pad Thai and falafel, not to mention crepes, prosecco, and mulled cider.
 Cider brand Rekorderlig usually sponsors a bar too.

-Other foodie pop-ups which vary from year to year – previous Christmas markets have seen the Circus bar in a traditional Circus tent, and the Bar Under the Bridge, with cocktails and cheese, between November and early January.
+Other foodie pop-ups vary from year to year – previous Christmas markets have seen the Circus bar in a traditional Circus tent, and the Bar Under the Bridge, with cocktails and cheese, between November and early January.

-There are several chain hotels nearby including the Park Plaza, while you only need to cross the river to see the Houses of Parliament and Big Ben, or hop on a boat along the Thames to enjoy London lit up for Christmas.
+There are several chain hotels nearby including the Park Plaza, while you only need to cross the river to see the Houses of Parliament and Big Ben or hop on a boat along the Thames to enjoy London lit up for Christmas.

-Madeira Island, Portugal
+20. Madeira Island, Portugal